fortrabbit/blog/lets-encrypt-new-root.md

 ---
 author: fl
 created: 2020-11-26
 published: true
-title:        "Let's Encrypt root certificate change"
+title: Let's Encrypt root certificate change
-excerpt:      "Let's Encrypt will change its root certificates.
-Learn how this might affect you as a fortrabbit client."
+excerpt: Let's Encrypt will change its root certificates.
+Learn how this might affect you as a fortrabbit client.
-lead:         "Let's Encrypt will change its root certificates.
-Learn how this might affect you as a fortrabbit client."
+lead: Let's Encrypt will change its root certificates.
+Learn how this might affect you as a fortrabbit client.
-image:        'lets-encrypt-new-root.png'
+image: lets-encrypt-new-root.png
-imagecredit:  ''
+imagecredit: ""
+tags:
+  - changelog
 ---

 ## How we use Let's Encrypt